 |HOM: Spoon Carter (6) L|

 |NWK: Charles Ruffin (9) W|

 |PHI: Barney Brown (12)|

 Wednesday, September 16 at Bugle Field, Baltimore

-The Grays also scheduled an exhibition game against the Baltimore Elite Giants during the interim, losing 2-1 in 10 innings.
-The Grays had added Bus Clarkson and Edsel Wright of the Philadelphia Stars, and Lenny Pearson, Ed Stone, and Leon Day of the Newark Eagles to their roster, a move that would come back to haunt them later.
+The Grays also scheduled an exhibition game against the Baltimore Elite Giants before heading west, losing 2-1 in 10 innings.
+The Grays signed Bus Clarkson and Edsel Wright of the Philadelphia Stars, and Lenny Pearson, Ed Stone, and Leon Day of the Newark Eagles to their roster, and used most of them in this game.
+The roster move would come back to haunt them later.

 |Baltimore Elite Giants||0||0||0||0||0||0||1||0||0||1||2||6||1|

 |HOM: Edsel Wright (9 2/3) L, Johnny Wright (0)|